 Jackie loved to meet her old ATA pals.
 This pic of her in the chair was the last time she saw them as she died in 2004 after Channel 5 had just completed the series Forgotten Pilots.

 Jackie never saw the film in which she appeared with the other amazing members of the ATA.
 Robyn Toyne the Director did a moving memorial to her at the end.

-ATA 60th Anniversary, Buckingham Palace, 14th July 1999.
-Jim Nettleton, Maggie Frost, Diana Barnato, Freidis Sharland, Jackie Moggridge, (unknown), and Joy Lofthouse.
+ATA 60th Annicresary, Buckingham Palace, 14th July 1999.
+Jimi Nettleton, Maggie Frost, Diana Barnato, Freydis Sharland, Jackie Moggridge, (unknown) and Joy Lofthouse.

 Jackie did lots of charity work and was awarded this certificate of appreciation from the Red Cross.

 Granny Jackie was an amazing grandmother who loved her two grandchildren Ashleigh and Lara.
 She looked after them everyday Candy worked.
 Here they are on her 80th Birthday in 2000, Lara was 2 and Ash was 8 years old

 Jackie donated the Jackie Moggridge Cup to the British Women Pilot's Association awarded yearly to an outstanding woman pilot.
 Her daughter continues to present the award at the BWPA AGM Dec 3rd 2018 Candy with award winner Sue Tuddenham